information pills jicama & black bean salad w/lime serrano pepper dressing” />

 I think this is my new favorite salad.
-Actually, I’m pretty sure it is.
-It’s spicy and smoky, crunchy and refreshing, which is good because it’s been over 90° here this week with 10,000% humidity.
+Actually, visit this I’m pretty sure it is.
+It’s spicy and smoky, emergency crunchy and refreshing, which is good because it’s been over 90° here this week with 10,000% humidity.
 It would also be the perfect bring-to-cook-out dish (and Monday is Memorial Day!).

 It all starts with a giant jicama.
 This one was the last one in the store and was buried under a pile of celery root.
 I dug it out though.
 And it was huge.
 I mean, huge.
 At least 2 pounds.
 When I shredded it, it filled my entire food processor container, and that thing is big.